lFahadl/global-trade-analytics/README.md

 #### 3. Run the Data Pipeline

+Note: You can skip running `load_to_gcs.py` as the data is already uploaded to a cloud bucket to save upload time.
+If you want to run it yourself, you can download the data from [Harvard Dataverse](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/YAVJDF).

 Use the Dagster UI or CLI to run the pipeline assets in the following order:

-1. **Load data to GCS**: Materializes the assets that upload data to Google Cloud Storage
-2. **Load data to BigQuery**: Transfers data from GCS to BigQuery raw tables
+1. **Load data to BigQuery**: Transfers data from GCS to BigQuery raw tables
-3. **Transform data**: Creates the combined table and analytics views
+2. **Transform data**: Creates the combined table and analytics views

 To run all assets using the CLI:
 ```bash